-Series I, California Committee for Fair Practices (1948-1967), includes the minutes, rosters, correspondence, financial statements, newsletters, reports, brochures and pamphlets of the committee, including newspaper clippings, published material and leaflets of other groups collected by the organization.
+Series I, California Committee for Fair Practices, includes the minutes, rosters, correspondence, financial statements, newsletters, reports, brochures, and pamphlets of the committee, including newspaper clippings, published material, and leaflets of other groups collected by the organization.
 The majority of the documents are dated after 1960 when Max Mont officially became the Executive Secretary of the committee.
-This series is further divided into five major subseries based on the activities of the California Committee for Fair Practices.
-Administration (1959-1968), Fair Employment Practices Commission (1957-1967), Legislative Advocacy (1957-1967), Civil Rights Concerns (Non-Housing) (1957-1969), Fair Housing (1948-1967).
+This series is further divided into five major subseries based on the activities of the California Committee for Fair Practices: Administration (1959-1968), Fair Employment Practices Commission (1957-1967), Legislative Advocacy (1957-1967), Civil Rights Concerns (Non-Housing) (1957-1969), and Fair Housing (1948-1967).
 Each subseries is filed alphabetically.

-Series II, Californians Against Proposition 14 (1964), documents Californians Against Proposition 14 [CAP 14], a temporary committee formed during 1964 by then-Governor Edmund G. Brown to coordinate election campaign efforts against the ballot initiative to repeal the Rumford Fair Housing Act of 1963.
-The committee was extent from February to December, 1964.
+Series II, Californians Against Proposition 14, documents Californians Against Proposition 14 (CAP 14), a temporary committee formed during 1964 by then-Governor Edmund G. Brown to coordinate election campaign efforts against the ballot initiative to repeal the Rumford Fair Housing Act of 1963.
+The committee was active from February to December, 1964.
 These records were collected and maintained by Max Mont, who served as the Southern California campaign coordinator for CAP 14.
 It includes correspondence, financial reports, rosters, campaign manuals, position statements, press releases, leaflets, pamphlets, newspaper clippings and a small amount of campaign ephemera.
 This series is further divided into the following four subseries: Administration, Campaign Literature and Publicity, Special Interest Committees, and Proponents of Proposition 14.
 Each subseries is filed alphabetically.

-Series IV, Emergency Committee to Aid Farm Workers (1959‑1968), consists of agreements, budgets, by‑laws, correspondence, financial statements, legislative bills, minutes, newsletters, published reports, transcripts and related documents dealing with the controversial issues of the Bracero program, unionization of domestic farm labor, the California table grape strike and boycott, antipoverty programs and migrant poverty of the 1960s.
-The series is sub-divided into four sub-series: Administration (1961-1967), Newsletters and Publicity (1961-1966), Project Files (1962-1968), and Subject Files (1947-1968).
+Series IV, Emergency Committee to Aid Farm Workers, consists of agreements, budgets, by‑laws, correspondence, financial statements, legislative bills, minutes, newsletters, published reports, transcripts and related documents dealing with the controversial issues of the Bracero program, unionization of domestic farm labor, the California table grape strike and boycott, antipoverty programs and migrant poverty of the 1960s.
+The series is sub-divided into four subseries: Administration (1961-1967), Newsletters and Publicity (1961-1966), Project Files (1962-1968), and Subject Files (1947-1968).
 Each subseries is filed alphabetically.

-Series VI, Citizens Advisory Committee for School Integration (1974-1979), consists of committee records, correspondence files, legal documents, and survey data covering topics that include bilingual-bicultural education, integration and bussing, and the Los Angeles Unified School District and is filed alphabetically.
+Series VI, Citizens Advisory Committee for School Integration, consists of committee records, correspondence files, legal documents, and survey data covering topics that include bilingual-bicultural education, integration and bussing, and the Los Angeles Unified School District and is filed alphabetically.

 Series II: Californians Against Proposition 14, 1964